AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

     ![](assets/campaign-view-surface-details.png)

 1. The **[!UICONTROL Delivery settings]** window displays.
-You can view all the surface settings, including the dynamic subdomains and personalized header paramters.
+You can view all the surface settings, including the dynamic subdomains and personalized header parameters.

     >[!NOTE]
     >